yzlc080733/SVPG2023/README.md

 * ANN2SNN relies on the training results from BP.
 The hyperparameters in ANN2SNN is used for finding the corresponding BP checkpoints in `./log_model/`.
 * Below are examples for running each method on each task.
 * For GYMIP, you may add `--alg reinforce` to switch to the REINFORCE algorithm.
+* For AI2THOR and ROBOTARM, an NVIDIA GPU and an X server (program) is needed.
+We recommend running on a Linux machine with NVIDIA GPU and a monitor attached.
+Running on a headless server may fail.

 ### MNIST